 On this count, India is on a similar trajectory.
 In the 1970s, agriculture was the single biggest contributor to the Indian economy of the three sectors, accounting for 40% of Gross Value Added.[1]
 Today, agriculture accounts for less than a fifth of the economic output.

-What this means is that the half of India's workforce that is in agriculture generates only one fifth of the value added in the economy, while the third of the workforce that is in services generates nearly half of national economic value.
+What this means is that India's economic transition has not yet resulted in a complete transformation in the distribution of the national workforce.
+This is particularly visible if we look at agriculture and services together.
+While half of India's workforce which is in agriculture generates only one-fifth of the value added in the economy, one-third of the workforce which is in services generates nearly half of national economic value.

 Manufacturing stagnation

-The paths that countries take once they industrialise are more diverse.
-For the early industrialisers of Europe and North America, as well as Japan and some of the East Asian economies later, the path was of moving from an agrarian economy to one with a rising share of industry in their economies for several decades, and then a much later growth in services.
+The paths that countries take once they industrialise are diverse.
+For the early industrialisers of Europe and North America, as well as Japan and some of the East Asian economies later, the path was of moving from an agrarian economy to one with a rising share of industry for a few decades, followed by a much later growth in services.

 In India and some of its peers, on the other hand, that shift has come much earlier, with the contribution of manufacturing in particular peaking early.[3]

-Since the 1970s, the share of industry in the economy has grown only slightly even while the share of the workforce that is employed by industry doubled[4].
-Industry is composed chiefly of manufacturing and construction, with mining and utilities being smaller components.
+Since the 1970s, the share of industry in the economy has grown only slightly even while the share of the workforce that is employed by industry doubled.[4]
+Industry is composed chiefly of manufacturing and construction, with mining and utilities as its smaller components.

 While manufacturing is the largest component of industry in India in terms of value added to the economy, it is now in decline, having hit its peak in the 1980s.
 This is substantially different from the trajectory of Bangladesh, for instance, where the manufacturing boom continues to drive growth.

-The engine of growth within industry in India has not been manufacturing, but construction.
+The engine of employment growth within industry in India has not been manufacturing, but construction.
 The share of the construction industry in national gross value added has doubled in fifty years.
-Construction added roughly 60 million jobs in the last five decades; more than one in ten Indian workers is a construction worker[5].
+The share of construction in employment, on the other hand, has grown six-fold.
+Construction added more than 60 million jobs in the last five decades.
+As of 2024, one in eight Indian workers was a construction worker.[5]

 The services boom